khetho/adventistcommons.org/README.md

 Authors:

-- Send us manuscripts that you personally created and own and are willing to release exclusively to the Middle East and North Africa Union.
+- Send us manuscripts that you personally created and own and are willing to release exclusively to Adventist Commons.
 You can contact us through our [feedback form](https://adventistcommons.org/feedback).
 - If you have experience with religious groups that are predominant in the 10/40 window and have an idea of a helpful resource that you believe you could write, send us a summary of your idea and let&#39;s brainstorm together.
 You can contact us through our [feedback form](https://adventistcommons.org/feedback).
 - Add your name to a list of volunteers who can write Adventist content for a culturally and religiously diverse audience.
 You can add your name by [signing up](https://adventistcommons.org/register) at Adventist Commons and by selecting the "writing/editing" skill in the second part of the sign up process.